iamxpy/SimpleDB/README.md

 # SimpleDB
 Database Homework of Berkeley University: Implement A Simple Database Management System

+## Details
+If you want to finish this simpledb by yourself, please see the details in https://sites.google.com/site/cs186fall2013/homeworks